willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

 * Account: ``dcs-acadX`` where ``X`` is 1, 2, 3 or 4 and :ref:`varies between the academics <dcs_acad_gpu_node_accounts>`).
 * QoS: do not specify one i.e. do not use the ``--qos`` parameter.

-*However*, to facilitate fair sharing of these GPU nodes jobs submitted via this route are *pre-emptable*: they will be stopped mid-execution if a job is submitted to the ``dcs-acad`` partition (:ref:`see above <dcs_acad_gpu_nodes_non_prempt_access>`) that requires those resources.
+*However*, to facilitate fair sharing of these GPU nodes jobs submitted via this route are *preemptable*: they will be stopped mid-execution if a job is submitted to the ``dcs-acad`` partition (:ref:`see above <dcs_acad_gpu_nodes_non_prempt_access>`) that requires those resources.

-When a job submitted by this route is pre-empted by another job the pre-empted job is terminated and re-queued.
+When a job submitted by this route is preempted by another job the preempted job is terminated and re-queued.

 Resource limits per job: